Curity token handler design overview

 Conclusion

 Using cookies optimally in an SPA is challenging, but needs to be done in order for SPAs to be secure.
-The best current way to manage this is to use the token handler pattern, which maintains all of the other benefits of an SPA architecture.
-To get started and run an SPA that uses the token handler pattern, see the SPA Code Example.
+The best current way to manage this is to use the token handler pattern, which improves security without losing any of the benefits of an SPA architecture.

 Join our Newsletter